Equifinality: Overview

+Model equifinality

-In Earth and environmental Sciences, two general types of equifinality are distinguished: process equifinality (concerned with real-world open systems) and model equifinality (concerned with conceptual open systems).
+In earth and environmental sciences, two general types of equifinality are distinguished: process equifinality (concerned with real-world open systems) and model equifinality (concerned with conceptual open systems).
 For example, process equifinality in geomorphology indicates that similar landforms might arise as a result of quite different sets of processes.
 Model equifinality refers to a condition where distinct configurations of model components (e.g. distinct model parameter values) can lead to similar or equally acceptable simulations (or representations of the real-world process of interest).
 This similarity or equal acceptability is conditional on the objective functions and criteria of acceptability defined by the modeler.
 While model equifinality has various facets, model parameter and structural equifinality are mostly known and focused in modeling studies.
 Equifinality (particularly parameter equifinality) and Monte Carlo experiments are the foundation of the GLUE method that was the first generalised method for uncertainty assessment in hydrological modeling.
 GLUE is now widely used within and beyond environmental modeling.